 In the US, researchers have found 1 of every 8 ingredients used in cosmetics is an industrial chemical.
 Many of these were originally created to keep concrete soft, remove grease from auto parts, and as surfactants paints and inks.

 You might think if these industrial chemicals were that bad they’d be banned.
-Well, in fact many are…in Europe.
+In fact, many are…in Europe.
 European authorities have banned more than a thousand of these chemicals.
 In the US, the FDA has banned eight.

 Lookout for These 19 Ingredients